NewSigma/Physica/doc/CRCoro.md

 To design a coroutine, we need to specify the following functions:

-`get_return_object`: returns an object, required `initial_suspend`: initial suspension behavior, required `final_suspend`: final suspension behavior, required `return_value/return_void`: return value / return void, choose one `yield_value`: yield value, optional `unhandled_exception`: unhandled exception, required
+`get_return_object`: returns an object, required
+`initial_suspend`: initial suspension behavior, required
+`final_suspend`: final suspension behavior, required
+`return_value/return_void`: return value / return void, choose one
+`yield_value`: yield value, optional
+`unhandled_exception`: unhandled exception, required

 A trivial coroutine should not contain any suspension points, so we require that `initial_suspend` and `final_suspend` return `std::suspend_never`, and that `yield_value` is not implemented.
 We want the coroutine to return the value produced by the coroutine body, so we choose `return_value` from the two return versions, and the return value must be stored in the promise object.
-In the implementation of the return object, we construct an rvalue wrapper object `RValueWrapper`, which returns the promise object to the caller via move construction.
+In the implementation of `get_return_object`, we construct a wrapper object `RValueWrapper`, which returns the promise object to the caller via move construction.
 We choose not to handle exceptions, so `unhandled_exception` is left empty.

-In specific usage, we require the return object to inherit from `CRCoro`, just as we are accustomed to doing in CRTP:
+In specific usage, we require the coroutine return type `A` to inherit from `CRCoro<A>`, just as we are accustomed to doing in CRTP:

 ```C++
 #include <cassert>